niemalsnever/geosoft2-comapr/INSTALL.md

 # Installation Guide

-##Advisory/Hinweis
+## Advisory/Hinweis
 CoMapR is neither safe nor secure and basically makes a shell available through a website.
 We strongly advise anyone not to use this project!
 This project was created during a course at WWU Münster and should only be used in the context of this course!

 **This project MUST NOT be run as root!
-Please use only in a highly secured environment and DO NOT make a machine where this runs on available on the internet!
+Please use only in a highly secured environment and DO NOT make a machine, on which this project runs, available to the internet!
 Seriously, NEVER run this as root!**

-CoMapR ist nicht sicher und hängt im Prinzip eine Shell ans Netz.
+CoMapR ist nicht sicher und stellt im Prinzip eine Shell als Website bereit.
 Von einer Nutzung dieses Projekts wird deshalb dringend abgeraten!
 Das Projekt wurde im Rahmen eines Kurses an der WWU Münster erstellt und sollte nur in dessen Rahmen verwendet werden.

 **Dieses Projekt DARF UNTER KEINEN UMSTÄNDEN als root ausgeführt werden!
 Dieses Projekt sollte nur in einer hochgradig abgesicherten Umgebung installiert werden und KEINESFALLS im öffentlichen Internet erreichbar sein!**

 [German version below/Deutsche Version unten](#user-content-ger)